The imprint of dark matter on the Galactic acceleration field: Vertical acceleration profiles

 \section{Vertical acceleration profiles}

 We calculate the vertical accelerations above and below the Galactic midplane using a binned method ($\Delta Z = 0.05$ kpc) to present smooth trends as a function of vertical distance ($Z$) from the midplane.
 We slice the low, median, and high density regions as defined in Sec.~\ref{sec:solar_neigh} into 50 kpc vertical distance $Z$ bins\footnote{This value is $\geq 10$ times greater than the softening parameters used in the simulations.}.
 Next, we average the gravitational accelerations computed for stars and DM particles in each region within each $Z$ bin.
 With this approach, we obtain a smooth and accurate representation of the median acceleration profile; the high density bin provide an upper limit, and the low density bin provide a lower limit for each profile.

-Fig.~\ref{fig:acc_vel} plots the vertical acceleration $\mathrm{a_Z}$ (top row) and change in the vertical velocity over a 10-year baseline ($\mathrm{\Delta v_{Z} \equiv a_{Z}\Delta t}$) (bottom row) at present day for the m12i (left column), m12f (middle column), and m12m (right column) in CDM (blue) and SIDM (green) model.
+Fig.~\ref{fig:acc_vel} plots the vertical acceleration $\mathrm{a_Z}$ (top row) and change in the vertical velocity over a 10-year baseline ($\mathrm{\Delta v_{Z} \equiv a_{Z}\Delta t}$) (bottom row) at present day for the m12i (left column), m12f (middle column), and m12m (right column) in CDM (blue) and SIDM (red) model.
 The shaded regions represent the upper and lower limits on the profiles derived from the high and low density regions respectively.
 SIDM halos have consistently larger magnitude of their accelerations than CDM, thanks to their higher surface densities, especially at larger distances from the mid-plane.
+The error bars in the first column represent current average measurement uncertainties for pulsar accelerations up to $Z=\pm1$ kpc (gray error bars) centered on the m12i SIDM value at $Z=1$ kpc for reference, derived from pulsar timing data over a 10-year baseline, and the expected uncertainties for a 20-year baseline (green error bars) as reported in \citet{donlon2024galactic} scaling pulsar timing precision by a power of 5/3 \citep{Lorimer_Kramer2012}.
+The estimated future uncertainties are expected to distinguish between the profile differences noted between the CDM and SIDM models.
 We note that the degree of difference in $\mathrm{\Delta v_{Z}}$ between SIDM and CDM profiles varies with the simulation, with the smallest difference observed for m12f (one with a massive merger about 3 Gyr ago before the present day) and the largest difference for m12m (no mergers in the last 10 Gyr).
 This observation suggests that mergers may have a role in removing or mitigating differences between SIDM and CDM profiles.
 We discuss this more in Sec.~\ref{sec:m12f_acc_time}.